erick-guerra/Royalbox/README.md

 -------------------------------------------------------------------------------------------------------------------------
 # PRE-CONFIGURED SD CARD or RASPBERRY PI A+

-You can get a preloaded 16GB microSD card to plug into your own Raspberry Pi that you own or even get pre-configure Raspberry Pi A+ with a 16GB microSD card.
+You can get a preloaded 16GB microSD card to plug into your own Raspberry Pi that you already own or even get pre-configured Raspberry Pi A+ with a preloaded 16GB microSD card (also includes an HDMI cable, power supply, setup instructions) from me.
+Either of those would be a great help in continuing work on this project.

 <p>
 <a href="https://www.amazon.com/dp/B07RWFQMKY?ref=myi_title_dp/">Pre-configured MicroSD Card<img src="https://royalbox.tv/wp-content/uploads/2019/05/micro-sd-large_1024x1024@2x-324x324.png" width="200"/></a>